mblayman/mattlayman.com/content/understand-django/2020-03-03-views-on-views.md

 that should only be accessible to authenticated users or staff-level users.
-Those views could look like:
+Those views could look like this:

 ```python
 # application/views.py